k2-fsa/sherpa/docs/source/onnx/tts/supertonic.rst

 SupertonicTTS
 =============

-This page shows how to use `sherpa-onnx`_ with SupertonicTTS.
+This page explains how to use `sherpa-onnx`_ with SupertonicTTS.

 SupertonicTTS is an offline multi-speaker, multi-language TTS model.
-Typical usage selects a speaker with ``--sid`` and a language with ``--lang``.
+In a typical setup, you select a speaker with ``--sid`` and a language with ``--lang``.

 Download a pre-trained model
 ----------------------------